trinity-0111/NFT-templates/README.md

 ### Develop from templates

-Modify as necessary, you can expect to use general hardhat commands.
+Modify contracts as necessary, you can expect to use general hardhat commands.
 Examples:
 ```shell
 npx hardhat compile
 npx hardhat test